0xPolygon/polygon-docs/docs/tools/gas/matic-faucet.md

 - You can also view your transaction details on [Polygonscan](https://mumbai.polygonscan.com/) by clicking on the TxHash.

 !!! tip "Join the Polygon Discord community"

+## GetBlock Polygon Faucet

+In order to receive Amoy MATIC tokens using GetBlock faucet,

+- Head over to the [GetBlock Polygon Faucet](https://getblock.io/faucet/matic-amoy/).

+Please register or login and request free testnet tokens

+!!! tip "Get additinal tokens"
+    If you tweet about the [GetBlock Faucet](https://getblock.io/faucet/matic-amoy/), you can clain additional Polygon testnet tokens.

       Make sure to connect with the [Polygon Discord community](https://discord.gg/0xPolygon) for news, tips, and help.